What is an IVR?

 Inbound or Outbound

-Automating inbound calls is what most frequently comes to mind with an IVR.
-Typical application include call routing, presenting information such as hours and location, or using IVR to get a caller to the right department or agent (all routing).
+Automating inbound calls is what comes to mind most frequently with an IVR.
+Typical application includes call routing, presenting information such as hours and location, or using IVR to get a caller to the right department or agent (all routing).